 - Environmental Literacy and Workforce Development

-Successful proposals will clearly identify end users of the resulting research, and robust engagement activities will be a requirement for all proposals.
-Thus, we strongly recommend that researchers seek to work with Sea Grant extension specialists and educators as early as possible to ensure their input is integrated into proposals from the beginning.
-See link to guidelines below.
+Successful proposals will clearly identify and delineate a process for engaging end-users of the resulting research, and robust outreach, engagement and extension activities will be a requirement for all proposals.
+Thus, we strongly recommend that researchers seek out external partners and/or work with NH Sea Grant extension specialists and educators as early as possible to ensure that their direct input regarding identification/ engagement with potential end-users is integrated during the proposal development process.

 See all guidelines, proposal instructions and process for preparing and submitting proposals, including information related to "Integrating Extension and Outreach and JEDI Principles to Your Proposal” in the downloadable RFP announcement.

 - Pre-proposals must be submitted by 5:00 p.m. on February 19, 2021.